Mishree-14/CPP_Experiment_09_Pointer_Basics/README.md

 Pointer arithmetic (++, --, subtraction)

+Traversing arrays and strings with pointers

+Memory representation in C++

 ## Conclusion
-i learnt how pointers can be useful in dynamic memory location, in array handling, and in string handling efficiently.
+I learnt how pointers can be useful in dynamic memory location, in array handling, and in string handling efficiently.
 How it makes programming clearer, more efficient and easy to understand and visualize.
 Traversing arrays and strings with pointers